qaul/qaul.net/doc/Android.md

 You will find the newly built apk in `android/bin`.

     # install your app from the command line
-    # make sure your phone is connected
+    # make sure your phone is connected and debugging mode is activated
     adb install android/bin/QaulActivity-debug.apk